hkgaajau/yellow-blue-map/README.md

 ## To-do

-1. Map visualization of yellow/blue shops in region
 1. JSON generation for use by other existing apps
 1. Add machine-readable metadata (e.g. RDFa) for easier consumption
 1. Transition from Google My Maps to this repo for collaboration